Verita-Artificial-Intelligence/Chime_AOP_Demo/frontend/src/services/README_LLM_Integration.md

    - Otherwise → Calls LLM to generate a custom workflow

 2. **LLM Prompt Structure**: The system sends a carefully crafted prompt to the LLM that includes:
-   - System role as an "AOP builder specialist"
+   - System role as a "workflow builder specialist"
    - Example output format (JSON structure)
    - User's raw query
    - Guidelines for generating appropriate workflows